Open Gender Housing

 What is it?

-Beginning Fall 2012, The Housing & Residence Life Office began offering open gender housing to increase inclusivity, to support the college’s non-discrimination policy regarding housing assignments and to respect the diversity within gender, sex and sexuality.
+Beginning Fall 2012, Bates began offering open gender housing to increase inclusivity, to support the college’s non-discrimination policy regarding housing assignments, and to respect the diversity within gender, sex and sexuality.

 Open gender housing is now available for all upperclass students (sophomores, juniors, and seniors).
 It allows students to pick a roommate or roommates based upon compatibility, without the constraints of biological sex or gender identity.
 Stillman and Herrick will remain all-female and all-male housing options respectively.